IndeemaSoftware/QSimpleScadaSample/README.md

 <br>
 VObject class is used to display marker or background view.
 It can be managed by updating setInfo, using container VObjectInfo.
 <br>
+In resources path you can find sample.irp file.
+Open it with QSampleScada app to see sample